 These are a great option for parents who need something smaller for the first months, but still want it to be sturdy and durable.
 Like bassinets, babies will likely outgrow these cribs within four to six months.

 Portable cribs and mini cribs are typically the same size.
 However, you can easily fold and move portable cribs elsewhere.
 This is perfect for traveling and many other scenarios.

-Some parents want their babies to nap in a different room to where they sleep.
+Some parents want their babies to nap in a different room than where they sleep.
 Portable cribs allow for that kind of flexibility for the first few months.